open-atmos/PySDM/paper/paper.md

   and a dry aerosol size `spectrum`.
 The `kappa` is calculated by `PySDM` from the aerosol properties specified above in association with some specified `mass_fractions` dictionary.
-A code snippet showing the creation of the aerosol for the @Abdul_Razzak_and_Ghan_2000 example is shown below.
+A code snippet demonstrating the creation of the aerosol for the @Abdul_Razzak_and_Ghan_2000 example, reproduced in `PySDM-examples`, is shown below.

 ```python
 from PySDM.initialisation import spectra